curve

 Artificial Intelligence can be used to map user journeys quickly, following best practices and drawing in data sources into the user journey template.
 Product teams can either choose to enrich existing user journeys or ask AI to create entire maps from a simple prompt and persona.

 How to use AI for user experience design?
-In Cemantica, Alex is your AI assistant, who can help you create and enrich maps and their elements.
-For example, ask Alex to suggest Opportunities and Solutions from the detected user pain points on how to improve the user experience, and then prioritize them for your product roadmap.
+In Cemantica, Alex AI is your extra team member, who can help you create and enrich maps and their elements.
+For example, ask Alex AI to suggest Opportunities and Solutions from the detected user pain points on how to improve the user experience, and then prioritize them for your product roadmap.

-More about Journey Mapping How to Create Journey Maps with AI Blog
+Journey Mapping with AI How to Create Journey Maps with AI Blog

 How a user persona helps with user stories